knyga/ddos-attack-benchmarker/README.md

 * `type` is a type of Benchmark Server.
 Supported types: `http`, `tcp`, `udp`.
 Required.
 * `port` is a port number for Benchmark Server.
 Required.
 * `view` is type of response format.
 Default is `json`.
 Optional.
-* `duration` is lifetime of the Benchmark Server.
+* `duration` is lifetime in seconds of the Benchmark Server.
 By default Benchmark Server listens while stop is not requested.
 Optional.
 * If Status is not `Stopped` then it will return 400 HTTP code.
 Only one Server could run at the same time.
 * If case of success then it will return 200 HTTP code.
 * If Server can't be started then it will return 403 HTTP code.